22 Nov 1963 | Honolulu, Hawaii

-Ian Sinclair, a first year constable of the Vancouver Police Department and one of the newest members of the Vancouver Police Pipe Band at the time, was sitting in the lobby of the hotel awaiting the arrival of his fellow band members to start their day before the next performance, when he saw the news bulletin flash across the only television in the hotel.
-The entire lobby silenced as the news trickled in.
+Ian Sinclair, a first-year constable of the Vancouver Police Department and one of the newest members of the Vancouver Police Pipe Band at the time, was sitting in the lobby of the hotel awaiting the arrival of his fellow band members to start their day before the next performance when he saw the news bulletin flash across the only television in the hotel.
+The entire lobby was silenced as the news trickled in.

 “It was a bit of a shock really, that something like this could happen.” ~ Cst.
 Ian Sinclair

-When the bands liaison appeared at the hotel he failed deliver his usual happy ‘Aloha’.
+When the band’s liaison appeared at the hotel he failed to deliver his usual happy ‘Aloha’.
 Instead, he told the anxious musicians that something terrible had happened and there would be no more performances that week.
 The band was heartbroken.

 “We were all pretty shook up and very sad.
 It sort of killed us all too.” ~ Pipe Sgt.
 Andy Perrie.

 When the news finally confirmed the nation’s worst fears, the entire Aloha state was in despair.
 Pipe Major William Baird, sensing an opportunity to empathize, devised a plan that would allow the band to offer their condolences through music.

 Black covers were procured for the drums.

 Special music selected.

 Within mere hours of the assassination, an impromptu full retreat ceremony had been conceived to honour the late President, John F. Kennedy.